Mimar Sinan: Work

 Şehzade Mosque is the first of the grand mosques created by Sinan.
 The Mihrimah Sultan Mosque, which is also known as the Üsküdar Quay Mosque, was completed in the same year and has an original design with its main dome supported by three half domes.
 When Sinan reached the age of 70, he had completed the Süleymaniye Mosque complex.
 This building, situated on one of the hills of Istanbul facing the Golden Horn, and built in the name of Süleyman the Magnificent, is one of the symbolic monuments of the period.
 The diameter of the dome, which exceeds the 31 m of the Selimiye Mosque which Sinan completed when he was 80, is the most outstanding example of the level of achievement reached by Sinan.
 Mimar Sinan reached his artistic peak with the design, architecture, tile decorations and land stone workmanship displayed at Selimiye.

 Another area of architecture where Sinan produced unique designs are his mausoleums.
 The Mausoleum of Şehzade Mehmed is notable for with its exterior decorations and sliced dome.
 The Rüstem Paşa mausoleum is a very attractive structure in classical style.
-The mausoleum of Süleyman the Magnificent is an interesting experiment, with an octagonal body and flat dome.
-The Selim II Mausoleum with has a square plan and is one of the best examples of Turkish mausoleum architecture.
+The mausoleum of Süleyman the Magnificent has an octagonal body and flat dome.
 Sinan's own mausoleum, which is located in the north-east part of the Süleymaniye complex on the other hand, is a very plain structure.